binocarlos/folder-ui/README.md

  * rightchildren - React element to include after the right hand buttons
  * onadd(data) - run when an item from the add menu is clicked
  * onrightmenu(data) - run when an item from the right hand menu is clicked
- * onbutton(buttonName, selected) - run when a button is clicked, passed the currently selected array
+ * onbutton(buttonName) - run when a button is clicked, passed the name of the button

 ## FormToolbar